-Hawkeye is out on another fundraiser hike of the GoHawkeye San Juan Trail.
-Follow Hawkeye’s progress and get the tale from the trail here …
+Hawkeye has finished another fundraiser hike of the GoHawkeye San Juan Trail.
+Review the tale from the trail here …

 This summer marks the third year in a row that Hawkeye is walking out his door in Telluride, Colorado and into the San Juan Mountains of southwest Colorado.
 This time, the route has been extended to 300 miles and includes resupply stops in the towns of Durango, Pagosa Springs, Creede, Lake City and Ouray.
 He will pack a fishing rod and be taking 5 1/2 weeks to savor this high alpine(10,400 ft. avg. elevation) loop trail he has pioneered around the famous San Juan Volcanic Field which includes hot springs, gushing streams and waterfalls, and fourteen thousand foot peaks